skpeter/SmartCV-SSBU/README.md

 - - You can set the path to save the screenshot anywhere you'd like (SmartCV must have access to it), but it is **highly recommended** that you save the screenshot as a **WEBP**.
 This image format causes the least amount of issues and is very lightweight, however if for some reason you can't use WEBPs, you can save it as a JPG instead.
 - Go to SmartCV's `config.ini` file and set the `feed_path` setting to the path where OBS is saving the screenshots.

-## Usage
+## Step 3: Usage
+- To open the GPU version of the app, open the `main.py` file with Python.
+Otherwise to run the CPU version just run `smartcv.exe`.
-**All you need to do is open smartcv.exe and follow the on-screen instructions for the game detection to start** **Make sure to keep OBS open and do not disable the game capture source!**
+**From here all you need to do is follow the on-screen instructions for the game detection to start.**
+**Make sure to keep OBS open and do not disable the game capture source!**

 ## Troubleshooting